layer3switch/metrilyx-2.0/README.md

 Heatmap jobs are stored in the application directory under 'heatmaps.json'.
 The heatmap dashboards are stored in a directory called 'heatmaps' in the application directory (default: /opt/metrilyx)

 In order to use heatmaps, you will also need a mongodb server.
-Heatmaps are calculated using celery.
-For scalability more celery compute nodes can be added by issuing './install lyx' and editing the config using the appropriate settings.
+Heatmap computations are performed using celery (python distributed processing framework).
+For scalability more celery worker nodes can be added.
+To install simply download the application on the node in question and run the install script: './install lyx'.
+Add the appropriate configuration parameters.

-Start the heatmap generator
+Start the heatmap generator.
+Only 1 instance of this should be running.
 /etc/init.d/celerybeatd start

-Start the heatmap processor
+Start the heatmap processor.
+These can run on as many nodes as you like.
 /etc/init.d/celeryd start